The reason goes something like this:

 Ultimately, try to achieve a goal of 2.5 hours of moderate-intensity aerobic exercise, like cycling or fast walking, every week.

 Counseling or cognitive behavioral therapy (CBT) can help fight fatigue, believe it or not.
-These modalities can also help with Stress, anxiety, and awful mood swings.
+These modalities can also help with stress, anxiety, and those awful mood swings.

 Both in-person and online counselors are available.
-Sometimes, getting ideas out of your head and into the open can help you patch old wounds that keep you from feeling your best.
+Sometimes getting ideas out of your head and out into the open can help you patch up old wounds that are keeping you from feeling your best.

-If you are constantly tired, experts say you should eliminate caffeine.
-Instead of quitting cold turkey, reduce your consumption of coffee, tea, colas, and energy drinks to once a day, once a week, and then quit entirely over three weeksy want to stop for a month and then reassess.
+If you are constantly tired, experts say you should consider cutting out caffeine entirely.
+Instead of quitting cold turkey, reduce your consumption of coffee, tea, colas, and energy drinks to once a day, once a week, and then quit entirely over a three-week period.
+You may want to stop for a month and then reassess.
 Stopping anything too quickly can cause headaches.
 Try cutting down gradually to avoid caffeine withdrawal.

 Many people drink alcohol at night to help them sleep.
 Yet, the more you drink, the less “deep” sleep you actually get.